To maintain a competitive edge in today’s digital economy, every business or organisation must be able to fulfil its business IT needs.

 For instance, a business in the oil & gas industry suffered a ransomware attack which caused significant damage to its network and infrastructure.

 This was partially because the business had no protections for its servers and workstations and no firewalls for its network.
 On top of that, their on-site backup had also been compromised by the attack.

-To protect itself against a future attack, the oil & gas company engaged AFON to beef up its network security and provide robust, managed backup and recovery services.
+To protect itself against a future attack, the oil & gas company engaged AFON IT to beef up its network security and provide robust, managed backup and recovery services.

-AFON implemented an off-site backup to safeguard the critical business data of the customer, on top of other services.
+AFON IT implemented an off-site backup to safeguard the critical business data of the customer, on top of other services.
 This improved the security of the company’s IT infrastructure as a whole.

 During normal business operations, your employees will inevitably face issues with the software or hardware they use daily.

 While resolving these issues is part of the duties of an in-house IT function, outsourcing managed IT support services from a third-party managed service provider to cover this business need is another option.